Peep - Learning Together Programme

 - Builds on what parents and carers already do

 - Some groups offer parents/carers the chance to gain a qualification for their role in helping their children’s learning, by completing the Peep Progression Pathway.
 These groups are also offered virtually.

 - Peep to be – antenatal programme

 What happens at Peep

-Our virtual groups run in the same way as our face to face groups did.
+Our outdoor and virtual groups run in the same way as our face to face groups did.

 - A warm welcome for everyone with our ‘Hello Song’